Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 **Issue 3:** Broken filter inlet or outlet

 **Solution:** If broken during filtering, stop filtering, record volume filtered, and denote damage.
 Next, use parafilm and label tape to seal the broken outlet/inlet of the sterivex.
 Store in whirl-pak.
-Sample might be salvagable.
+Sample might be salvageable.

 ## REFERENCES